 Did you know you have a network within your network?
 All of your talented employees have talented friends, family members, and former colleagues.
 It feels so much better to hire someone when a person you trust has vouched for them.
 Think of it like a blind date.
 A setup from dating apps such as Tinder or Bumble can feel completely uncertain and random.
 But if a close and understanding friend calls and says, “I have just the person for you,” my dress and heels are already on and I’m out the door.

-Recruiting software can also help you gamify hiring strategies.
+Recruiting software can also help you turning hiring strategies into a competition with gamification.
 By keeping track of who refers who, you’re able to make it a numbers game.
 Who can refer the most candidates, and even better, who can refer the most successful candidates?
-Incentivizing the referral program increases the likelihood of employees actually asking their network to apply.
+Incentivizing the employee referral program increases the likelihood of employees actually asking their network to apply.

 Attract the Right Candidates